 90% of mutual funds follow an active investing style.

-Under active investing – the fund manager does extensive research to find stocks that will beat the market returns.
+Where the fund manager does extensive research to find assets and stocks that will beat the market returns.

 The index fund’s portfolio consists of the same stocks that are included in the underlying index, in the exact same proportion.